-This vacation we spent 11 days traveling from Port Elizabeth to Cape Town in South Africa and back in just 11 days.
+This road trip we traveled from Port Elizabeth to Cape Town in South Africa and back in just 11 days.
 On our way we passed the beautiful Garden Route which we fell in love with.
 In this blog post you can find our mapped out itinerary for the Garden Route and surroundings including tips for unforgettable experiences, amazing activities, delicious food and a wonderful overnight stays.

 The Garden Route

 The Garden Route is definitely a dream destination.
 It’s one of the most famous auto routes in South Africa and also one of the most beautiful.
 The Garden route owes this name to an enormously varied landscape of half desert, colorful pine forests, lush deciduous forests, rocky mountains and beautiful coastlines.

 The route officially runs from Port Elizabeth to Mossel Bay, but of course you can add other beautiful places depending on time and taste.
 We decided to extend our road trip and drive all the way from Port Elizabeth to Cape Town and back in just 11 days.
 Maybe a bit too ambitious?
 But I have to say one of our most beautiful and varied journeys so far!